Skip to main content

 During an assessment, an Organization Seeking Certification (OSC) can POA&M their scores to no lower than 88 in order to pass their audit.
 However, they must remediate all POA&Ms within 180 days and get to a final score of 110 to get CMMC authorized.

-While the DoD doesn’t specify a minimum SPRS score for contract award, they will likely consider companies with lower scores a higher security risk and opt to work with companies with the highest scores and least risk.
+Note that both the DoD and prime contractors will likely consider companies with lower scores a higher security risk and opt to work with companies with the highest scores and least risk.

-These requirements strengthen DFARS 7012 in two key ways:
+These requirements strengthened DFARS 7012 in two key ways:

-In addition to the requirements detailed above, DFARS 7020 formalizes the contractor’s responsibility to flow down requirements to subcontractors and confirm they have valid SPRS scores before awarding them contracts.
+In addition to the requirements detailed above, DFARS 7020 formalizes the contractor’s responsibility to flow down requirements to subcontractors by requiring them to confirm subs have valid SPRS scores before awarding them subcontracts.

 These requirements strengthen DFARS 7012 in key ways:

-- By requiring assessments and SPRS scores to be updated at least every three years to remain eligible for new subcontract awards.
+• By requiring assessments and SPRS scores to be updated annually or every three years to remain eligible for new contract awards.

 DFARS 7021